spacetime-ecologist/spacetime-ecologists-RTMB/README.md

 ## Known issues

-- chapter 10 models do not yet work (in progress)
+- chapter 10 and 11 models do not yet work (in progress)
-- chapter 11 `BBS.R` from book does not run, errors out on line 42

 ## Funding acknowledgements